Broken Conformal Window: Introduction

 \section{Introduction}

-Strongly correlated systems are difficult to study.
-They appear in high-$T_c$ superconductors, heavy fermion systems, and frustrated spin systems in condensed matter physics, and quark confinement, chiral symmetry breaking \cite{Nambu:1961tp,Nambu:1961fr}, and nuclear binding in nuclear physics.
+While it is true that this world is made of simple blocks like elementary particles or atoms, a plethora of possibilities arise from many body or strongly correlated systems due to the presence of interactions between diverse sets of these particles.
+Such systems exhibit fascinating and complicated behaviors beyond simple non-interacting models, but are difficult to study in general.
+They appear in high-$T_c$ superconductors, heavy fermion systems, and frustrated spin systems in condensed matter physics~\cite{avella2014strongly}, and quark confinement, chiral symmetry breaking~\cite{greensite2011introduction,rothe2012lattice}, and nuclear binding in nuclear physics~\cite{bohr1998nuclear,ring2004nuclear}.
 In all of these cases, the fundamental Hamiltonian or Lagrangian is believed to be ``known,'' while it is theoretically difficult to work out their consequences at long distances or infrared (IR) limits.
 Such systems cannot be studied within perturbation theory because we do not have a good candidate for the ``zeroth order approximation'' that captures the qualitative feature of the system.
 Once we have such a ``zeroth order approximation'', we can identify how to approach a realistic system using perturbation.

 Nuclear physics is believed to be a consequence of Quantum Chromo-Dynamics (QCD), a non-abelian gauge theory based on the $SU(3)$ gauge group, with quarks and gluons as fundamental fields.
 It is known that QCD is an asymptotically-free theory, {\it i.e.}\/, the coupling becomes weak at short distances but strong at long distances \cite{Gross:1973id,Politzer:1973fx}.
 It is also known that in nature, quarks have masses.
 Therefore, chiral symmetry cannot be an exact symmetry of the QCD Lagrangian.
-Yet it is difficult to understand how exactly this dynamical chiral symmetry breaking arises from the fundamental Lagrangian for QCD with {\it massless} quarks \cite{Nambu:1961tp,Nambu:1961fr}.
+Yet, it is difficult to understand how exactly this dynamical chiral symmetry breaking arises from the fundamental Lagrangian for QCD with massless quarks \cite{Nambu:1961tp,Nambu:1961fr}.
 It is responsible for making the pion mass light and allowing nuclei to bind beyond the size of individual nucleons.
-Path integrals over fields can be performed on supercomputers ({\it e.g.}\/, lattice QCD), but they are limited in that the quark masses cannot be taken to zero.
+Path integrals over fields can be performed on supercomputers (\emph{ e.g.}, lattice QCD), but they are limited in that the quark masses cannot be taken to zero.